Lara Naki Gutmann

 Lara Naki Gutmann (born 6 November 2002) is an Italian figure skater.
-She is the 2024 Finlandia Trophy bronze medalist, a three-time ISU Challenger Series medalist (one silver, two bronze), the 2020 Nordics champion, the 2019 Dragon Trophy silver medalist, the 2018 Bosphorus Cup silver medalist, and a three-time Italian national champion (2021–23).
-She has reached the final segment at five ISU Championships, with a top-ten result at the 2023, 2024, and 2025 European Championships.
+She is a 2026 Olympic Games team event bronze medalist, the 2026 European bronze medalist, the 2024 Finlandia Trophy bronze medalist, a five-time ISU Challenger Series medalist (one gold, one silver, three bronze), and a four-time Italian national champion (2021–23, 2026).

+She represented Italy at both the 2022 and 2026 Winter Olympics.

 Personal life

 Gutmann was born on November 6, 2002 in Trento, Italy.
 Her middle name, "Naki," is Ghanaian and means "first daughter."
-In addition, she is multilingual and able to fluently communicate in Italian, English, and German fluently.
+In addition, she is multilingual and able to fluently communicate in Italian, English, and German.

 She graduated from University of Camerino in 2025 with a degree in the Legal Sciences for Organizational Innovation and Social Cohesion.

 Gutmann's figure skating idols are Yuna Kim and Carolina Kostner.

 Career

 Early years

 Gutmann began learning to skate in 2006 after watching Carolina Kostner compete during the 2006 Winter Olympics in Turin, Italy.
 She won her first junior national medal, bronze, in December 2015 and had the same result the following year.

-Her ISU Junior Grand Prix (JGP) debut came in October 2017.
+Her ISU Junior Grand Prix (JGP) debut came in October 2017 at JGP Italy, where she finished thirteenth.
 In December 2017, she became the Italian junior national silver medalist.